 Gross and Revenue Ton-Miles - Gross ton-miles are calculated by multiplying the weight of loaded and empty freight cars by the number of miles hauled.
 Revenue ton-miles are calculated by multiplying the weight of freight by the number of tariff miles.
-Gross ton-miles and revenue ton-miles decreased 9% and 11%, respectively in 2019 compared to 2018, driven by a 6% decline in carloadings.
-Changes in commodity mix drove the variance in year-over-year decreases between gross ton-miles, revenue ton-miles and carloads.
+Gross ton-miles and revenue ton-miles both decreased 9% in 2020 compared to 2019, driven by a 7% decline in carloadings.
+Changes in commodity mix drove the variance in year-over-year decreases between gross ton-miles, revenue ton-miles, and carloads.

 Freight Car Velocity - Freight car velocity measures the average daily miles per car on our network.
 The two key drivers of this metric are the speed of the train between terminals (average train speed) and the time a rail car spends at the terminals (average terminal dwell time).
-Implementation of Unified Plan 2020 drove the 6% improvement from 2018.
-Average terminal dwell time in 2019 decreased 17% compared to 2018 largely due to improved terminal processes, transportation plan changes to eliminate switches, and a decrease in freight car inventory levels.
-Partially offsetting the improvements in terminal dwell, average train speed in 2019 declined 4% compared to 2018, largely due to an increase in work events and weather-related challenges in the first half of the year, however the overall movement of freight cars is faster.
+Continued implementation of our new operating plan was the primary driver of the improvement from 2019 as both average terminal dwell and average train speed improved compared to 2020.
+Average terminal dwell time decreased compared to 2019 largely due to improved terminal processes, transportation plan changes to eliminate switches, and reduced carload volumes due to COVID-19.
+Average train speed in 2020 improved as weather-related challenges slowed trains in the first half of 2019.
+Train speed remained relatively flat year-over-year in the second half of the year.

 Locomotive Productivity - Locomotive productivity is gross ton-miles per average daily locomotive horsepower.
-Locomotive productivity increased 13% in 2019 compared to 2018 driven by a 20% reduction in our average active fleet size.
+Locomotive productivity increased 14% in 2020 compared to 2019 driven by a 24% reduction in our average active fleet size due to transportation plan changes and lower locomotive dwell times.